-NCERT Class 5 EVS Chapter 12 – What if it finishes helps students to understand the importance of natural resources especially fuels and why it has to be conserved.
-The chapter as well as the solutions that we are providing here has been designed to help students learn about different types of fuels and energy and they will also make them aware of using natural resources especially petrol judiciously as they will not last forever.
+NCERT Class 5 EVS Chapter 12 – What if It Finishes? help students understand the importance of natural resources, especially fuels, and why they have to be conserved.
+The chapter, as well as the solutions that we have provided here, has been designed to help students learn about different types of fuels and energy, and they will also make them aware of using natural resources, especially petrol, judiciously as they will not last forever.
 They will also learn about pollution and vehicles in general.
-In any case, these solutions will further act as a great reference for students using which they can prepare well for exams.
+In any case, these NCERT Solutions will further act as a great reference for students using which they can prepare well for exams.

-Access Ncert Solution For Class 5 EVS Chapter 12
+Access NCERT Solutions for Class 5 EVS Chapter 12

 Q1: What are the different kinds of vehicles that you can see?

-Answer: I can see vehicles like cycles, cars, buses, motor cycle, scooter, auto rickshaw etc.
+Answer: I can see vehicles like cycles, cars, buses, motorcycles, scooters, auto rickshaws, etc.

 Q2: What do you think they need petrol and diesel as fuel?

-Answer: Cycles does not need any fuel, but other vehicles shown here need petrol or diesel as their fuel.
+Answer: Cycles do not need any fuel, but other vehicles shown here need petrol or diesel as their fuel.

 Q3: Which of the vehicles do you think give off smoke?
 Put a red mark on those.

-Answer: The vehicles such as car, bus, motor cycle and auto rickshaw.
+Answer: The vehicles such as cars, buses, motorcycles and auto rickshaws give off smoke.

 Q4: Which are the vehicles run without petrol and diesel?

-Answer: Cycle can run without petrol and diesel.
+Answer: The cycle can run without petrol and diesel.

-Q5: What problems do we face from the speeding vehicles?
+Q5: What problems do we face from speeding vehicles?

 Q1: Do you ride a bicycle?
 If yes, where all do you go on it?

-Answer: Yes, I ride bicycle.
-I use bicycle for going market and play ground.
+Answer: Yes, I ride a bicycle.
+I use the bicycle to go to the market and playground.